anushaporeddy030697/student_internship_management/README.md

 --> Done with admin role.
 I have eliminated the registration for admin.
 Admin can directly get login credentials.
 --> Updated the Wiki with last 2 weeks work status

+2/17/23

+--> updated the wiki.
+--> Need to search for better templetes to the application.
+-->
 </a>
 <p>